niksacdev/abcforiot/README.md

 2. Collaborative: This is an advanced version of the basic template.
 It allows for team collaboration adn brainstroming by providing sections for taking decision and defining action items.
 A team can leverage the template to brainstrom ideas for problems for each component and then document them as a design decision in the template itself.

 ## Example
+Below is a sample of a design session conducted using ABC4IoT template.